unascribed/Partyflow/README.md

 - No way to make new accounts
 - No way to pay for releases
 - Color customization is still WIP
-- No external database support (MariaDB planned)
 - Can't set the release date on releases to the past (for backcatalog)
 - Can't override templates or static files
 - No translation support
-- Remote storage (e.g. S3)
 - No automatic pruning of old transcodes that haven't been downloaded lately

 ## The ugly 😦

 - Needs a logo that isn't just 🎉 from Twemoji
 - If you're logged in as admin it's not possible to view a release/track as a normal user
-- Could probably use an API of some form?
+- Could probably use an API of some form? (code is being refactored to make this possible)

 # Running it
 If you're okay with it being unfinished as described above, here's what you need to do to run it: